arnavgautam/TreeHacks2015/HOLs/HOL-iOSAndMobileServices/HOL.md

 _Mobile Services Diagram_

-In this hands-on lab you will learn how to add a cloud-based backend service to an iOS app using Windows Azure Mobile Services.
+In this hands-on lab you will learn how to add a cloud-based backend service to an iOS app using Microsoft Azure Mobile Services.
 You will create both a new mobile service and a simple TodoList app that stores app data in the new mobile service.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create a Windows Azure Mobile Service for an iOS app.
+- Create a Microsoft Azure Mobile Service for an iOS app.
 - Store app data in the new mobile service.
 - Validate data server-side using Mobile Services Server Scripts feature.
 - Add support for push notifications to your applications.